KUTV: News operation

 KUTV's first news anchor was Doug Mitchell, who worked for the station from 1957 to 1984.
-Mitchell was recalled for his "authoritative" style and ability to read the news without a script.
-The station's coverage of the 1965 crash of United Air Lines Flight 227 was cited by former news director Mike Youngren as defining for local TV news; KUTV newsfilm of the event was seen on NBC's Huntley-Brinkley Report.
+Former KUTV news director Mike Youngren recalled Mitchell's "authoritative" style and ability to read the news without a script.
+The station's coverage of the 1965 crash of United Air Lines Flight 227 was cited by Youngren as defining for local TV news; KUTV newsfilm of the event was seen on NBC's Huntley-Brinkley Report.
 By early 1967, the station's newscasts were entirely in color.
 In 1971, the station won an Alfred I. duPont–Columbia University Award for a documentary, Warrior Without a Cause, profiling the Goshute tribe of Utah; a second came in 1980 for Clouds of Doubt, examining atomic testing in Nevada.

 KUTV's newscasts spent the better part of five decades as a solid runner-up to dominant KSL-TV.
-Even though the two stations had little difference in news content, KSL's ownership by the Church of Jesus Christ of Latter-day Saints shaped perceptions of KSL and its rival in turn.
+Even though the two stations had little difference in news content, KSL's ownership by the Church of Jesus Christ of Latter-day Saints (LDS) shaped perceptions of KSL and its rival in turn.
 In 1979, KUTV general manager Robert Temple noted that faithful LDS Church members often considered it their duty to watch the news on KSL; in turn, KUTV tended to have a strong preference among non-LDS viewers.
 After a period in which KSL-TV dominated the ratings, KUTV spent most of the late 1970s and early 1980s in a neck-and-neck contest with KSL, with KTVX a distant third.
 The KUTV news viewer was younger and more affluent than their KSL-TV counterpart, enabling channel 2 to charge higher advertising rates within its newscasts.
 One factor in the rise was the development of a homegrown meteorologist talent in Mark Eubank, who joined the station in 1967; Eubank's counterpart at KSL-TV, Bob Welti, admitted in a 1980 interview that, after seeing tapes of meteorologists in other markets, Eubank was the best in the country.
 Another was the popularity of KUTV's main anchor in the 1970s and early 1980s, Terry Wood, who started at KUTV in 1971 and proved popular with local viewers until he departed in 1984 for a job at WSB-TV in Atlanta.
 Wood's departure prompted changes in KUTV's anchor lineup.
 Wood was succeeded as KUTV's top anchorman by Randall Carlisle, a reporter and anchor at the station since 1981; he was joined by Michelle King on the evening newscasts.
 Carlisle remained until 1988.

 Mark was the franchise.
 It would have been advisable to promise him anything, pay him anything—make any deal.